Polarisru/DuplexPCB/README.md

 # DuplexPCB

-This action plugin tries to create the second part of the duplex PCB.<br>
+This KiCad action plugin tries to create the second part of the duplex PCB.<br>

 ## Install
 Just copy the teardrop folder into the KiCad plugins directory, then restart KiCad.
 The DuplexPCB plugin should now be available in the Tools/External plugin menu.